 Dunquin

 Dunquin Irish trio (sometimes a duo) was born about fifteen years ago to play the traditional music of West Kerry in Ireland; since then, the band has branched out to other Celtic music and even Scandinavian music.
 The town of Dunquin in County Kerry was a major embarkation point of Irish emigrants to America; hence our name reflects a strong Irish-to-American connection.
 Dunquin performs at festivals and events in Minnesota and Wisconsin, including the Minnesota Irish Fair and several historic sites.
 Dunquin presents several concerts every year and is available for weddings, parties and celebrations of all kinds.
 Dunquin has recorded two studio albums and several live concerts.
-Its members include Sherry Ladig (piano), Don Ladig (flute and whistles) and Kathleen Green (fiddle).
+Its members include Sherry Ladig (piano), Don Ladig (flute and whistles) and Rosa Wells (fiddle).

 The New Pearl Buttons

-The New Pearl Buttons perform American music of the mid to late 19th century (circa 1845-1900).
-The ensemble includes mandolin, singers, flute and piano and often plays historic sites in Wisconsin and Minnesota, including the Historic LeDuc Estate in Hastings, MN and several festivals.
-Recently the band has teamed up with author-illustrator team Dave Geister and Pat Bauer to presented educational reading and programs to audiences of all ages, based on their new book B Is For Battle Cry:A Civil War Alphabet.
-The “Pearl Buttons” perform with Don and Sherry Ladig (flute, vocals and piano) as a duo, or as a trio with the addition of John Wenstrom on mandolin and vocals.
-The group is available in 1860′s costume for all festivals and celebrations.
+The New Pearl Buttons perform American and European music of the mid to late 19th century (circa 1840-1900).
+The ensemble includes fiddle, flute and piano (and sometimes mandolin) and often plays historic sites in Wisconsin and Minnesota, including the Historic LeDuc Estate in Hastings, Waldmann’s Brewery and Wurstery, the Minnesota Historical Society and several festivals.
+The “Buttons” perform with Don Ladig on wooden flute, Rosa Wells on violin,and and Sherry Ladig on piano as a trio, or as a quartet with the addition of John Wenstrom on mandolin and vocals.
+The group is available in 1860’s costume for all festivals and celebrations.

 Thistledown